hubleto/developer/book/content/pages/create-first-app.md

 Following parameters are used in sidebar: `rootUrlSlug`, `name` and `icon`.

 > **VISUAL_CHECK** | Refresh Hubleto in the browser and now in the sidebar you should see the `My App` link with a star-shaped [FontAwesome icon](https://www.fontawesome.com).

+For additionals tips & tricks on how to customize the sidebar, check [this page](advanced-development/customizing-ui/customizing-sidebar).

 Well done!
 You are becoming a real Hubleto developer.
 Keep going and we'll show you more secrets about initialization phase, creating models and implementing custom UI components.